-The Lim Chu Kang district is located at the north of Singapore and is bounded by the Johor Straits, the Kranji Reservoir and the Western Water Catchment of Singapore.
-It is about 18 km2 and is a largely rural district comprising mainly of farms, farm-stay chalets and the Sungei Buloh Wetland Reserve.
-Farms in Lim Chu Kang today are modern intensive farms that optimise the use of the limited agricultural land in Singapore through the application of science and technology.
-In recent years, the area has also become a popular tourist attraction that provides visitors with a chance to experience rural farm life in Singapore.
+The Lim Chu Kang district is located in the north of Singapore and is bounded by the Johor Straits, Kranji Reservoir and the Western Water Catchment of Singapore.
+It covers an area of approximately 1,781 hectares, and is a largely rural district comprising mainly farms, farm-stay chalets and the Sungei Buloh Wetland Reserve.1 Farms in Lim Chu Kang today are modern, intensive farms that optimise the use of limited agricultural land in Singapore through the application of science and technology.
+In recent years, the area has also become a popular attraction that provides visitors with a chance to experience rural farm life in Singapore.2

 Lim Chu Kang was founded by Neo Tiew, a Chinese immigrant in the early 20th century.
-The name Lim Chu Kang is derived from the Chinese word “kangchu” which translates as “owner of the river”.
+The name Lim Chu Kang is derived from the Chinese word “kangchu”, which translates as “owner of the river”.
 It is also the term used for the system of land ownership for pepper and gambier plantations in the region from the 1800s to early 1900s.
-The name may have originated from the fact that these plantations and their surrounding village settlements were nearly always situated on the riverbanks.
+The name may have originated from the fact that these plantations and their surrounding village settlements were nearly always situated along the riverbanks.3

 Farmlands at Lim Chu Kang today